MayankBimbra/Face-Mask-Recognition-Model-using-Python/README.md

 •	Used ModelCheckpoint() to save the weights associated with the higher validation accuracy.

-•	Observed live training loss and accuracy plots in Jupyter Notebook for Keras.

 #### F.	Task 6: Saving and Serializing Model as JSON String
 •	Used to_json(), which uses a JSON string, to store the model architecture.